Trung0246/ComfyUI-0246/README.md

     <img src="https://raw.githubusercontent.com/Trung0246/ComfyUI-0246/main/assets/Screenshot%202023-11-07%20040534.png">
 </p>

-`_offset` is used to skip data ahead for specific type (since internally it's a sequene of data).
+`_offset` is used to skip data ahead for specific type (since internally it's a sequence of data).

 `_offset` is persistent and will retains information across linked `Junction`.